PeterTheobald/HackerDojoPythonGroup/README.md

 - 2023-07-26 Data Types: functions vs generators, list comprehensions and generator comprehensions, some other data types such as DefaultDicts, stacks, deques, etc, when to use tuples, dicts, namedTuples, dataclasses or classes
 - 2023-07-19 misc
 - 2023-07-05 misc

+\* if no name is listed the speaker is Peter Theobald